Tough pill to swallow: Williamson

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: It was quite a long press conference but Kane Williamson kept a brave smile on his face.
+LONDON: It was quite a long press conference but Kane Williamson kept a brave smile on his face, writes Khalid Hussain.

 It was, however, apparent that the New Zealand captain was holding back the tears as he interacted with the media less than an hour after his team’s courageous effort to win its first World Cup title was foiled by Ben Stokes, pure bad luck and a controversial rule.